 Anyway, that was three years ago.
 Why on Earth should I get a destination alert for that now?

-I wasn’t working today, so I’d set the alarm for 9.30.
+I wasn’t working that day, so I’d set the alarm for 9.30.
 Best get up.
 Suddenly, I heard the sound of a door closing downstairs.
 I froze.
 There was no one in the house, just me.

 I reached into a bedside cabinet and took out a kitchen knife.
-I quickly pulled on my underwear, some jeans and a sweater, then, with shaking hands, I crept down the stairs, startled at the loudness of my breath, and the thumping of my heart.
+I quickly pulled on my underwear, some jeans and a sweater, and then, with shaking hands, I crept down the stairs, startled at the loudness of my breath and the thumping of my heart.
 On the second last step it creaked and I heard a noise from the kitchen.
 Adrenaline pumping, I threw the door open, brandishing the knife.
-There, on a worksurface, was Cudgel, my neighbour’s ginger cat.
+There, on a work surface, was Cudgel, my neighbour’s ginger cat.
 Caught in the act, pulling open a cupboard door in search of food, he turned and meowed, then sat and started to lick a paw, as if to protest innocence.
 I noticed the window was ajar.
-It can’t have been closed properly, and the cat must have opened it further.
+It couldn’t have been closed properly, and the cat must have opened it further.
 Suddenly, Cudgel looked up, his ears flattened and he hissed at something behind me.
-I whirled round.
+I whirled around.
 Tom!

 His handsome face wore an evil grin and he grasped the wrist of my hand holding the knife.

 “Waving a knife at me isn’t a very nice welcome!”

 He turned my wrist around, squeezing harder so that the knife was now pointing at my stomach.
 He was strong, something I’d always admired in him, but now he seemed to possess superhuman strength.

 I felt the knife tip puncturing my skin as it pressed through my sweater.
 Then something began to beep, the kitchen faded and I found myself in bed, dripping with sweat.
 9.40.
 I must have pressed the ‘snooze’ button.